 For example, we will shred or incinerate paper-based records, and overwrite or delete electronic files.
-We may also use a third party, to safely dispose of records on the school's behalf, to provide an on-site confidential waste shredding service.
+We may also use a third party to safely dispose of records on the Trust's behalf.
 If we do so, we will require the third party to provide sufficient guarantees that it complies with data protection law.

-16. Personal data breaches
+17. Personal data breaches

-The school will make all reasonable endeavours to ensure that there are no personal data breaches.
+The Trust will make all reasonable endeavours to ensure that there are no personal data breaches.

-In the unlikely event of a suspected data breach, we will follow the procedure set out in appendix 1.
+In the unlikely event of a suspected data breach, we will follow the procedure set out in Appendix 1.

 When appropriate, we will report the data breach to the ICO within 72 hours.
-Such breaches in a school context may include, but are not limited to:
+Such breaches may include, but are not limited to:

-- A non-anonymised dataset being published on the school website which shows the exam results of students eligible for the pupil premium - Safeguarding information being made available to an unauthorised person - The theft of a school laptop containing non-encrypted personal data about students
+- A non-anonymised dataset being published on either school's website which shows the exam results of students eligible for the pupil premium - Safeguarding information being made available to an unauthorised person - The theft of either school's laptop containing non-encrypted personal data about students

-17. Training
+18. Training

-All staff and governors are provided with data protection training and data protection information and guidance is contained within the School Handbook.
-New staff receive data protection training as part of their induction.
+All Trust employees, Directors and governors are provided with data protection training as part of their induction process.

-Data protection will also form part of continuing professional development, where changes to legislation, guidance or the school's processes make it necessary.
+Data protection will also form part of continuing professional development, where changes to legislation, guidance or the Trust's processes make it necessary.

-18. Monitoring arrangements
+19. Monitoring arrangements